-Hartstein tells us she’s been wanting to bring Heart to Heart Families to life for the past three years.
+Hartstein tells us she’s been wanting to bring Heart-to-Heart Families to life for the past three years.
 She invites anyone who would like to reach young children, parents, or educators with the beauty of Nonviolent Communication to contact her to share their excitement, skills, and connections.

-If you’d like to learn more or get involved with Heart to Heart Families, please email email@example.com for more information.
+If you’d like to learn more or get involved with Heart-to-Heart Families, please email firstname.lastname@example.org for more information.

-Heart to Heart is currently, prepping, planning, and looking for philanthropic partners for this project.
+Heart-to-Heart is currently, prepping, planning, and looking for philanthropic partners for this project.

 Your Support Makes a Difference

-Thank you to those who have contributed to the 2020 Fund for Heart to Heart.
+Thank you to those who have contributed to the 2020 Fund for Heart-to-Heart.

 We have raised over $5,000 to support our vital work.

 If you have not donated yet, click here!